hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-oss/index.md

 ]

 ???
 **You might be thinking...why can't I just do this by hand?
-After all the GCP portal is really easy, and I can just stand up my infrastructure manually.
+After all the AWS portal is really easy, and I can just stand up my infrastructure manually.
 Here's why:**

 **Terraform ensures that when you build any type of infrastructure that it gets built correctly every single time, exactly the same way.
 Let's try a thought experiment.
 If I gave every single one of you the same build document and asked you to set up a server, I guarantee there will be differences in those machines when you hand them over.
 They may not be major differences, but over time these can pile up and cause all sorts of uncertainty and issues in your environment.**